networknext/next/docs/setup_prerequisites.md

 9. You have setup a semaphoreci.com account
 10. You have installed terraform on your dev machine

-Once all these prerequisites are met, you can proceed to the next section: [docs/configure_network_next.md](Configure Network Next).
+Once all these prerequisites are met, you can proceed to the next section: [Configure Network Next](docs/configure_network_next.md).